Alloyed/lua-lsp/readme.md

 ```
 $ luarocks install luacheck
 ```
-For code formatting, we currently support Formatter, which only supports Lua 5.1:
+For code formatting, we currently support Formatter and LCF.
+Formatter is 5.1 only, whereas lcf is 5.3 only.
+5.1:
 ```
 $ luarocks-5.1 install Formatter
+$ luarocks-5.3 install lcf
 ```
 If you have another package you'd like to see integrated, feel free to leave an issue/PR.
 Other plugins are always welcome, especially if they provide